|The capabilities described on this page are included in Appian's standard capability tier. Usage limits may apply.

 One significant challenge when setting up an integration between two systems is understanding the differences between how systems work and how they're documented.

-This topic provides a comprehensive set of articles needed to successfully choose and configure an integration in Appian.
+This page provides a comprehensive set of articles needed to successfully choose and configure an integration in Appian.
 However, it is also important to have a thorough understanding of the system connecting to Appian.
 Where possible, we will try to highlight things to look at while reading third-party documentation.